thinktandem/thinktandem.io/src/content/articles/lando-migration-webinar-1.md

 private: false
 mainImage: images/articles/drupal-migration.jpg
 img-src: images/articles/drupal-migration.jpg
-byline: In this webinar I showed you how to setup and debug a Drupal 8/9 Migration with Lando.
+byline: This webinar shows how to setup and debug a Drupal 8/9 Migration with Lando.
 date: 2020-04-28
 ---